NEET/JEE Coaching Scholarship

 |

 Q.2 .
-What happens at the synapse between two neurons ?
+What happens at the synapse between two neurons?

 Answer:

 Q.3.
-Which part of the brain maintains posture and equilibrium of the body ?
+Which part of the brain maintains posture and equilibrium of the body?

 Answer:

-Cerebellum control and maintains the posture and equilibrium of the body.
+The cerebellum controls and maintains the posture and equilibrium of the body.

 Q.4.
-How do we detect the smell of an agarbatti (incense stick) ?
+How do we detect the smell of an agarbatti (incense stick)?

 Answer:

 The smell of agarbatti (incense stick) mixed in the air.
 It is detected by the olfactory receptor of the nose.
-The sensory nerves of the forebrain sent this information to the olfactory lobe and respond to the information signal.
+The sensory nerves of the forebrain send this information to the olfactory lobe and respond to the information signal.

 Q.5.
-What is the role of the brain in reflex action ?
+What is the role of the brain in reflex action?

 Answer: